-The Corporate Governance Committee is responsible for (i) the implementation of a uniform and transparent process for selecting nominees for election to the Board of Directors and the recruiting of new candidates for Board membership and making recommendations to the Board of Directors with respect thereto; and (ii) the implementation and conducting of a process to assess periodically the effectiveness of the Board of Directors, its various committees and the individual performance of each Board members.
+The Corporate Governance Committee is responsible for (i) the implementation of a uniform and transparent process for selecting nominees for election to the Board of Directors and the recruiting of new candidates for Board membership and making recommendations to the Board of Directors with respect thereto; and (ii) the implementation and conducting of a process to assess periodically the effectiveness of the Board of Directors, its Committees and the individual performance of each Board members.

-For the selection of nominees for election to the Board of Directors of the Company, the Corporate Governance Committee takes into consideration (i) what competencies and skills the Board, as a whole, should possess; (ii) what competencies and skills each existing director possesses; (iii) what competencies and skills the Board of Directors, as a whole, possesses; and (iv) the individual performance of each director.
-Based on this analysis, the Corporate Governance Committee recommends to the Board changes to the Board composition.
+For the selection of nominees for election to the Board of Directors of the Company, the Corporate Governance Committee adopted a process which takes into consideration (i) what competencies and skills the Board, as a whole, should possess; (ii) what competencies and skills each existing director possesses; (iii) what competencies and skills the Board of Directors, as a whole, possesses; and (iv) the individual performance of each director.
+Based on this analysis, which is completed at least annually, the Corporate Governance Committee recommends to the Board the candidates proposed for election to the Board.